lpereira/lwan/README.md

 Passing `-DCMAKE_BUILD_TYPE=Release` will enable some compiler optimizations, like [LTO](http://gcc.gnu.org/wiki/LinkTimeOptimization) and tune the code for current architecture.
+Please use this version when benchmarking, as the default is the Debug build, which not only logs all requests to the standard output, but does so while holding a mutex.

 Passing `-DCMAKE_BUILD_TYPE=Debug` will generate code suitable to be used under a debugger like [gdb](http://www.gnu.org/software/gdb/) and force debug messages to be printed to the terminal.

 Running
 -------